 By the grace of God, I had no complications during my pregnancy.
 I didn't develop pre-eclampsia or gestational diabetes.
 I walked daily on the treadmill up until a week before I gave birth, and I delivered a healthy, beautiful daughter the day after my birthday!
 Following the pregnancy, I had a huge health scare.
 My husband and I were out running errands, and I blacked out and woke up in an ambulance.
 I was suffering from exhaustion, dehydration, and sleep deprivation.
 That wake up call fueled my mission to get back in shape.

 It took me 11 months, and I lost all of the weight I had gained during the pregnancy.
 I did home workouts and restricted my calories and saw results.
 I thought I was doing great with my diet and nutrition other than occasional digestive problems that I would have.
 And then things changed.
 Around January of 2016 the digestive problems got worse, and I started developing aggravating patches of bumps on my hands and face.
 They would appear and disappear constantly.

 This photo was taken February 17, 2016

 This photo was taken May 26, 2016, approx three months later.

 I was browsing through Netflix, and I found the documentary, Vegucated, and watching that documentary is one of thereasons why I am vegan today.
 I have been vegan since February 2016, and I quickly noticed remarkable differences.
+Does being vegan clear your skin?
+The answer for me is a definite yes.
 As you can see from the photo above, the mysterious rash disappeared, and I have not had any more of these outbreaks.
 I have not had any digestive problems since I stopped eating meat and dairy.
 After becoming vegan I lost twelve pounds in the first three months.
+My quick tips for vegan weight loss are educate yourself, keep it simple, and stick to your plan.